openregister/registers-rfcs/content/blob-normalisation/index.md

 ## Summary

 This RFC proposes an algorithm to normalise blobs of data such that the hashing algorithm (RFC0010) is predictable.
+This RFC replaces the item canonicalisation obsoleted by RFC0010.

 Note that throughout this RFC _blob_ and _item_ are used interchangeably.